mason-ching/OS-MSWGBM/README.md

 ## Cite

-If you find this repository useful, please consider citing our paper by the following BibTeX entry.
+If you find this repository useful, please consider citing our paper with the following BibTeX entry.

 ```latex
 @article{os-mswgbm,